latex3/latex2e/required/babel/README.md

       - Fix - with \babelhyphen{soft} the hyphen could vanish.
       - English, Indonesian and Malay "dialects" now rely on the proxy files provided by these languages (eg, american.ldf, melayu.ldf).
         If you upgrade babel, you MUST upgrade those languages, too.

-3.9s  - Bug fix - extra spaces with \babelensure
 ```

 Javier Bezos
 2017-11-03